 Yes, you have several.
 The important thing to remember is that even if you’ve received a letter in the mail, or talked to a “friendly” land agent from a condemnation entity informing you of their intentions, this does not mean that it’s a done deal.

-New laws passed last year now require entities seeking to acquire private property by eminent domain to a) make a “bona fide offer” to acquire the property voluntarily before wielding their powers of eminent domain, and b) make a much stronger justification of the reason for which the entity intends to acquire the private property.
+Laws passed in 2011 now require entities seeking to acquire private property by eminent domain to a) make a “bona fide offer” to acquire the property voluntarily before wielding their powers of eminent domain, and b) make a much stronger justification of the reason for which the entity intends to acquire the private property.
 These entities are also required to provide affected landowners with the State of Texas Landowner’s Bill of Rights prepared by the Office of the Attorney General of Texas.

 The initial offer letter I received and the “friendly” land agent are pressuring me to hurry up and take their offer before I get sued.
 What advice do you have?